 “One of the most memorable narrative voices in recent fiction.”–Publishers Weekly, Starred Review

-Intelligent and deeply felt, FEAST DAYS follows a young wife who relocates with her financier husband to São Paulo, where she encounters crime, protests, refugees, gentrification, and the collision of art and commerce, while confronting the crisis slowly building inside her own marriage.
+Intelligent and deeply felt, Feast Days follows a young wife who relocates with her financier husband to São Paulo–a South American megacity that impresses and unsettles, conceals and erupts.
+Here in her new home, she reckons with the twenty-first century as she encounters crime, protests, refugees gentrification, and the collision of art and commerce, while confronting the crisis slowly building inside her own marriage.

-Emma is a young woman who has just moved from New York to Brazil.
-She came for her husband’s career, with no job prospects of her own, a weak grasp of the language, and a deep ambivalence about having a child.
-Her early days in São Paulo are listless but privileged; she dines at high-end restaurants, tutors wealthy Brazilians in English, parses the Latin roots of words, and observes the city she now calls home.
+In stylish prose and with piercing wit, Ian MacKenzie tells the story of Emma, a young woman who has moved from New York to Brazil just as massive demonstrations against the government are breaking out across the country amid growing economic inequality.
+Emma has come to Brazil for her husband’s career, with no job prospects of her own, a weak grasp of the language, and a deep ambivalence about having a child.
+Her early days in Sao Paulo are listless but privileged; she dines at high-end restaurants, tutors wealthy Brazilians in English, and observes the city she now calls home.